heroku/vegur/README.md

 make sure we don't end up in an infinite loop if we ever have no backends alive.

+An important thing to note is that this `toy_router` module will be called once per request and is decentralized with nothing shared, unlike a node-unique `gen_server`.

 Now for the implementation of specific callbacks, documented in `src/vegur_stub.erl`: